Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 -----

 ## Quickstart - Download and Install Bootware Software

+In this Getting Started guide we describe how to bring up a common use case for Bootware - an A/B partitioned scenarion for fallback and recovery.
+The default SCM/SEN as shipped has Zymbit software pre-installed.
+The Zymbit product should be up and running with the blue LED flashing once every three seconds.

+Details of the features in this Quickstart are linked in line.
+See the Features section for other examples of how to use Bootware.

 ### Overview of steps to get up and running

 1. Download the Bootware tools package and untar.
 Run zb-install to install the Bootware tools
-2. Run zb-imager to create and sign a Zymbit image file (zi image)
+2. Run zb-imager to create and sign a Zymbit image file (zi image) of your current root file system.
-3. Run zb-wizard to configure Partitions and Recovery strategy
+3. Run zb-wizard to configure Partitions and Recovery strategy.
+For this Quickstart, we will setup A/B partitions.
-4. Run zb-update to load zi image into Partitions
+4. Run zb-update to load an example zi image into the Backup (B) partition, and set to as the Active partition.
+5. Use the "-r" option to force a Rollback to your original partition to verify your A/B setup is working.

+### Download Bootware

 Download the Bootware software to the SCM.
 The Bootware software can be downloaded with curl:
 ```